2009 in public domain: Entering the public domain in the United States

 In the United States, the copyright status of works extends for the life of the author or artists, plus 70 years.
 If the work is owned by a corporation, then the copyright extends 95 years.

-Due to the passing of the Copyright Term Extension Act (Sonny Bono Copyright Term Extension Act) in 1998, no new works would enter the public domain in this jurisdiction until 2019.
+Due to the passing of the Copyright Term Extension Act (Sonny Bono Copyright Term Extension Act) in 1998, works never registered or published before January 1, 1978, and whose authors died before 1939 entered the public domain in this jurisdiction on January 1, 2009.
+Other works would not enter the public domain here until 2019.

 Worldwide

-On March 2009, the CC0-lisence or Creatve Commons 0-lisence is introduced.
+In March 2009, the CC0-license or Creative Commons 0-license is introduced.
 It is a universal waiver of copyright that can be used when copyright owners want to permanently surrender rights they may have in a work, thereby placing the work into the public domain.

 The Creative Commons published the study Defining "Noncommercial": A Study of How the Online Population Understands "Noncommercial Use." directly into the public domain through a CC0-license.